Imanuelle-glitch/alx-low_level_programming/0x01-variables_if_else_while/README.md

-print all lowercase alphabet followed by uppercase alphabet on the same line
+print alphabet without e and q using if function in while loop